 - Develop a family emergency plan and put together a disaster preparedness kit CLICK HERE

-- Create a personal flood file containing information about all your possessions and keep it in a secure place, such as a safe deposit box or waterproof container.
+- Create a personal flood file containing information about possessions and keep it in a secure place, such as a safe deposit box or waterproof container.
 This file should have:

-- A copy of your insurance policies with your agent’s contact information
+- A copy of any insurance policies with the agent’s contact information

 - A household inventory that includes written and visual documentation of all household items and valuables.